NESCent/hip_hack_howto/manuscript.md

 Arlin?

 Some ideas:

 * Leadership team members are often selected among more established and senior researchers.
 The benefit is that they have a greater level of awareness of the community and may provide better guidance in the scoping of the problem and in the identification of effective participants.
 On the other hand, more senior researchers tend to have an extensive agenda of commitments, which detracts from the necessary dedication required by the organization of an hackathon event - which is highly focused, intense over an extended period of time, and guided by rigid deadlines.
+LT members need to provide availability in their schedules for regular meetings (e.g., weekly or bi-weekly teleconferences) and for participation in the preparatory activities (e.g., attend pre-hackathon working group meetings; prepare, disseminate and evaluate applications).

 * Commitments of LT members tend to change rapidly, leading to shift in focus and in the level of engagement.
-There have been instances where LT members had to abandon the LT due to sudden
+There have been instances where LT members had to abandon the LT due to sudden lack of time and availability; shift in the LT composition may endanger the success of the event (and possibly lead to the cancelation of a hackathon before its start).

+* LT members need to be fully engaged and invested in the event, fully appreciating the value for the contributions that may arise from the hackathon and embracing such contributions for their importance and the benefit they may accomplish.
+The lack of conviction in the benefits and values of the hackathon can be causes that lead to the failure of the event.

+* Just as the initial success of the hackathon event is dependent on the time and effort dedicated by members of the LT, the members of the LT are also often the individuals that guide the post-hackathon activities, necessary to summarize results, guide follow-up efforts (e.g., development of manuscripts that present the achievements of the hackathon projects), and ensure that the hackathon outcomes are made fully available to the broad community.

 ## Growing community
 As discussed elsewhere in this document, direct invitation serves an important function in targeting expertise and increasing diversity, but we find it is too community limiting as a general strategy.
 Choosing participants, at least in part, from an open pool is extremely important if one of the goals of the hackathon is to grow the community.
 Much like Gordon conferences, invitation-only hackathons (e.g., the Japan hackathons) have a danger of stratifying individuals into the invited in-crowd and the ignored out-crowd.